thuyvinhdinh175/Causal-inference-exploration/README.md

 # Causal Inference Exploration using DoWhy and CDT

-This repository contains my exploration of causal inference using the DoWhy library and Causal Discovery Toolbox (CDT).
-DoWhy is a Python library that aims to spark causal thinking and analysis by combining causal inference and machine learning techniques, while CDT provides tools for automated causal discovery.
+This repository contains my exploration of causal inference using the Causal Discovery Toolbox (CDT) and DoWhy library.
+CDT provides tools for automated causal discovery, while DoWhy is a Python library that aims to spark causal thinking and analysis by combining causal inference and machine learning techniques.

 ## Contents